In this guide

 What This Means for Traders

-Ahead of establishing any position on a prediction market, confirm three critical points: (1) Does your location's regulator authorise this platform?
-(2) What tax implications arise from your earnings?
-(3) What safeguards protect your funds if the operator encounters difficulties?
-For comprehensive guidance on taxation, consult our prediction market tax guide.
+Prior to commencing any trading activity, confirm these essential points: (1) Does your location permit the platform you intend to use?
+(2) What income tax implications arise from your profits?
+(3) What safeguards protect your funds should the operator encounter difficulties?
+Our comprehensive prediction market tax guide covers these considerations in depth.

 PolyGram delivers straightforward access to Polymarket liquidity alongside integrated portfolio tracking and streamlined withdrawal capabilities.
 Start trading on PolyGram →